keymanapp/kmwstring/README.md

 keyman-tools
 ============

-Official location of open source projects from Tavultesoft
+Open source tools and projects related to Keyman